 "Everyone said don't spend much—the returns would be minimal," Burns recalls from his Tokyo office, surrounded by architectural plans for what will become Japan's first luxury co-ownership hotel.
 "I didn't listen."

 That contrarian instinct would prove invaluable when COVID-19 struck.
 While the pandemic devastated global hospitality, Burns saw opportunity in chaos.
-His target: a half-built luxury hotel in Niseko, Japan's premier ski resort, where Hong Kong developers trapped outside Japan by border closures had accumulated ¥1.8 billion in construction debt.
+His target: a completed-but-never-opened luxury hotel in Niseko, Japan's premier ski resort — finished roughly five years prior but stranded after the original Hong Kong developers, locked outside Japan by border closures, had accumulated ¥2.3 billion in construction and contractor related claims.

 The acquisition required extraordinary measures.
 Burns secured a loan from an initial investor who believed in his vision in 2022, liquidated personal funds from his other businesses, and made the decisive move: selling the majority of his previously owned companies to raise the ¥400 million cash needed for the purchase.